 Horse Racing Preakness

 The Preakness traditionally features the top Kentucky Derby finishers competing in the run for the Black Eyed Susans.
-11 horses in total are entered this year with ten competing against Derby winner Nyquist for the second jewel in the Triple Crown.
+10 horses are usually entered each year competing against the Derby winner for the second jewel in the Triple Crown.

 post positions and morning line odds: